Multi-sided Matching for the Association of Space-Air-Ground Integrated Systems: Performance Evaluation

 \subsection{Simulation results}

-Fig.~\ref{SumRate} plots the global end-to-end rate versus the number of iterations.
-As depicted in the figure, the MSA approach outperforms both greedy and distance-based association schemes.
+Fig.~\ref{SumRate}(a) plots the end-to-end-rate versus the number of iterations.
+As depicted in the figure, the blind multi-sided matching approach outperforms both greedy and distance-based association schemes.
 In fact, the greedy approach selects the best pair of nodes at each iteration.
 Once the nodes are associated, their association is never revised.
-Contrarily, the MSA allows a pair of nodes to disconnect and connect with other nodes whenever an $\epsilon$-improvement is possible.
-This process significantly improves the end-to-end rate.
-Furthermore, while the association based on the distance can be seen as a decentralized approach, it achieves the worst performance.
-This is mainly due to the fact that some downstream nodes may remain unconnected due to the high-density regions around their closest upstream node.
+Contrarily, the blind matching allows a pair of nodes to disconnect and connect with other nodes whenever an $\epsilon$ improvement is possible.
+This can significantly improve the end-to-end rate in some scenarios.
+Furthermore, both greedy and distance-based association schemes converge quickly than the BLMA.
+However, even at the moment of convergence of greedy and distance-based association algorithms the end-to-end data rate achieved by the BLMA is far superior.
+For example, at iteration $36$ where the distance-based association algorithm converges, the the end-to-end data rate of the distanced-based association algorithm is $48.31$ Mbits/s, the greedy algorithm's end-to-end data rata is $82.26 $ Mbits/s and the BLMA achieves a total of $123.92$ Mbits/s.
+By allowing the BLMA to run until it's convergence (in our simulation, we considered it as $300$ successive iterations without data rate improvement), it is possible to obtain better data rate.
+In fact the BLMA converges after $142$ iterations with an end-to-end data rate of $190.33$ Mbits/s.

-In Fig.~\ref{SumRate}(b), we plot the final association between nodes in the four layers after the MSA convergence.
-As it can be seen from the figure, the quota of upstream nodes is respected.
+In Fig.~\ref{SumRate}(b), we plot the final association between nodes in the 4 layers after the blind multi-sided matching convergence.
+As it can be seen from the figure, the quota of upper-layer nodes is respected.
 We can also notice that all ground users are connected, through relays in intermediate layers, to the space tier.
-This is because, for any adjacent layers, the sum of quotas of agents in the upstream layer is larger than the number of downstream nodes.
+This is because the sum of quotas of agents in layer $k+1$ is larger than the number of nodes in layer $k$.

-In Fig.~\ref{SumRate}(c), we show the performance of the studied approach for an increasing size of the network.
-The figure plots the final sum end-to-end rate value against the number of users.
-As shown in the figure, the MSA always outperforms greedy and closest node associations.
-In fact, the end-to-end rate increases with the number of devices for both greedy and the MSA algorithms until the quotas of UAVs are reached.
-However, this value remains constant for the distance-based association.
-This is due to the high-density of the users around some UAVs.
-As a consequence, when the number of users increases and the quotas of UAVs remain constant, including additional devices does not necessarily improve the overall performance when the distance-based association is adopted.
+Fig.~\ref{SumRate}(c) shows the performance of the studied approach for increasing size of the network.
+The figure plots the final end-to-end rate value against the number of users.
+As shown in the figure, the blind matching approach always outperforms greedy and closest node associations.
+In fact, the end-to-end-rate increases with the number of devices for both greedy and blind matching algorithms until the sum of quotas is reached.